WilburZjh/FlashSale/README.md

 In order to avoid using select function to retrieve data from millions of data stored in the DB, the delay message from RocketMQ is utilized to shutdown the overtime order.

-Implement the limited purchase function.
+Implement the limited purchase function by Redis instead of DB querying.

 JMeter is used to test the high volume of requests.